2026 Federal Tax Brackets by Filing Status

 Frequently Asked Questions

-What was the 2026 standard deduction?
+What is the 2026 standard deduction?

-For tax year 2026, the standard deduction was $16,100 for single filers, $32,200 for married filing jointly, $24,150 for head of household, and $16,100 for married filing separately.
+For tax year 2026, the basic standard deduction is $16,100 for single filers, $32,200 for married filing jointly, $24,150 for head of household, and $16,100 for married filing separately.
+Separate additional deductions may apply for age, blindness, or eligibility under the 2025 tax law.

-Are 2026 tax brackets still relevant?
+When do 2026 tax brackets apply?

 2026 brackets apply to income earned during 2026 (filed by April 2027).
 These are the current-year brackets used for current-year withholding, quarterly estimated taxes, and current-year planning.